evmos/evmos/x/fees/spec/03_state_transitions.md

     1. `x/fees` module is enabled
     2. the contract is registered
     3. the signer of the transaction is the same as the contract deployer
-3. Update the fee information with the new withdraw address
+3. Update the fee with the new withdraw address

 After this update, the developer receives the fees on the new withdraw address.